lynnonic/privacypolicy/README.md

 - [Unity analytics (optional)](https://unity3d.com/ru/legal/privacy-policy)

 This app does not use Advertising Identifier, and any information obtained through the use of the Advertising Identifier, in any way other than for limited analytics purposes (to provide a better user experience).

+**Policy Updates**

+This Policy may change from time to time.
+The most current version of our Privacy Policy can be found on [Privacy Policy page](https://lynnonic.github.io/privacypolicy/).